Kati Agócs

-Kati Ilona Agócs (born January 20, 1975) is an American-Canadian composer and a member of the composition faculty at the New England Conservatory of Music in Boston, Massachusetts.
+Kati Ilona Agócs (born January 20, 1975) is a Canadian-American composer and a member of the composition faculty at the New England Conservatory of Music in Boston, Massachusetts.

 Education

 Agócs attended the Juilliard School in New York where she earned a Master's and Doctoral degrees under the guidance of Milton Babbitt.
 She was a composition fellow at the Aspen Music Festival and School and the Tanglewood Music Center, where she held the ASCAP Leonard Bernstein Composer Fellowship in 2007.
+She was a voice student of Adele Addison.

 Career

 From 2005 to 2006, she lived in Budapest and wrote on the new-music scene in Hungary for the journal The Musical Times.
 She had previously organized an exchange program between the Juilliard School and the Liszt Academy.
 The Hungarian-language weekly, Bécsi Napló (Vienna Journal) acknowledged her contribution to the visibility of Hungarian composers abroad.
 She served as Composer in Residence for the National Youth Orchestra of Canada in 2010.

 Agócs was awarded a Guggenheim Fellowship in 2013.
 In 2014 the American Academy of Arts and Letters named her as recipient of the Arts and Letters Award in Music.
 She maintains a work studio in Flatrock, Newfoundland, Canada.